qormiman/xirja-backend/PROGRESS.md

   into N store lists" button at the bottom of Compare (only shown when splitting would actually involve more than one store), with its own back arrow rather than a fourth tab — mirrors exactly how the original clickable prototype linked the two screens.
+Confirmed working end to end on 24 Sept (button appears, screen renders real per-store cards, back arrow returns to Compare).
 A simple three-tab bar switches between "My list"/"Browse"/"Compare" — local state, not the React Navigation library yet (fine for 3 tabs, won't scale cleanly much further).
 Uses a random per-device id (`AsyncStorage`) in place of real